In-page push notifications (also known as in-page push ads) are a new, improved push notifications format.

 How do in-page push ads work?

 Unlike regular push notifications, in-page push notifications refer to banner ads.
-You don’t need to subscribe to notifications to see them.
+You don’t need to subscribe to notifications to see them and generate in-page push traffic.

 Thanks to simpler technology, in-page push notifications are protected from problems related to browser updates.
 Affiliate marketers do not have to fear double subscription confirmation as users don’t have to subscribe at all.